-Mercymount Country Day School received its first NEASC accreditation in 1999; the school was evaluated again in April 2009.
-With glowing commendations, and three major recommendations, Mercymount received accreditation on July 21, 2009.
+Mercymount Country Day School received its first NEASC accreditation in 1999; its second in 2009; and was last evaluated in April of 2021.
+With five glowing commendations, and two major recommendations, Mercymount received accreditation on June 22, 2021.
 The tasks set for school improvement are continually evaluated and implemented by the Board of Trustees, the administration and the faculty.

-1999 and 2009 Earned accreditation by the New England Association of Schools and Colleges.
-Presently a candidate for 2020 accreditation.
+1999, 2009 and 2021 Earned accreditation by the New England Association of Schools and Colleges.

 2001 Sister Martha Mulligan named as a Distinguished Principal by the National Catholic Education Association of America.

 2014 Honored as Outstanding Philanthropic Service Organization by the Rhode Island Chapter of AFP